Economy of Bolivia: Industry and manufacturing

 Annually, manufacturing accounted for in approximately 18% of Bolivia's gross domestic product between 1995 and 2005.
 The share of industry as a whole (including the mining industry) to the GDP increased from 30 percent in 2000 to 37.3 percent in 2010.
 Most industry is a small-scale, aimed at regional markets rather than national operations.
 Inadequate credit options and competition from the black market have kept Bolivia's manufacturing sector from developing fully.
 Leading manufactured goods in Bolivia include textiles, clothing, non-durable consumer goods, processed soya, refined metals, and refined petroleum.

 Processing of food, beverages and tobacco is the biggest sector within the manufacturing industry (39% in 2001).
 This sector occupies a prominent place in the manufacturing industry that is continually growing, both in production and number of businesses and jobs.
 In 2010 its share in exports was about 14%.
 Especially the soybean and its derivatives reached very large export markets in recent years.
 The largest factories producing soybeans, sunflower seeds, cotton and sugar from sugar cane, are mainly situated in Santa Cruz, although a large edible oil refineries operate in Cochabamba.
 All major cities have at least one brewery, one or more soft drink bottling plants, and one or more packaging plants for canned food..
 There has been some growth in publicly owned manufacturing during the presidency of Luis Arce, with Bolivia opening an açai berry processing plant in 2021.

 The textiles industry was the second largest manufacturing sector after the food industry in the 1970s and was of decreasing importance afterwards, representing progressively diminishing value of total manufacturing.
 But since the 1990s the textile industry has increased its growth rate.
 The cotton and wool industry declined at the expense of synthetic fibers.
 The largest concentration of textile mills are to be found in La Paz, but also in Santa Cruz and Cochabamba and to a lesser extent in Oruro.

-Another important industry is the oil refining industry.